microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 - Edit the recurrence schedule for an existing recurring series.

-- Continue a series:
-  - Marking a task complete results in a new task being generated to continue the series, according to the recurrence schedule.
-  - If the active task in a series is deleted, the user should be prompted to determine whether they want to continue the series or terminate the series.
+- Continue a series.
+Marking a task complete results in the generation of a new task to continue the series, according to the recurrence schedule.
+If the active task in a series is deleted, the user should be prompted to determine whether they want to continue or terminate the series.
 If the client doesn't know about recurrence and doesn't offer a prompt, the series should continue.
 It shouldn't be terminated accidentally.

-- Terminate a series:
+- Terminate a series by:
-  - By deleting the active task in the series (and choosing **yes** to terminate the series)
+  - Deleting the active task in the series (and choosing **yes** to terminate the series).
-  - By terminating the series without deleting the active task
+  - Terminating the series without deleting the active task.

-- Revive a series: If recurrence was terminated via one of the previously described options, it should be possible to reinstate the series.
+- Revive a series.
+If recurrence was terminated, it should be possible to reinstate the series.

 ### Conceptual differences between recurring meetings and recurring tasks